Metro: Sentier (line 3)

 Metro: Opéra (lines 3, 7 and 8)

 Craving Peking duck?
-The crispy skin duck (order in advance) is served here over three courses: starting with the duck skin you wrap with a plum sauce in thin rice pancakes, then as a main course sautéed with vegetables, and finally as a delicious soup.
+This quintessential dish (order in advance) is served here over three courses: starting with the duck skin you wrap with a plum sauce in thin rice pancakes, then as a main course sautéed with vegetables, and finally as a delicious soup.
 It also has a decent dim sum (Chinese dumplings and hors d’oeuvres) menu, available for lunch and dinner.

 Metro: Hôtel de Ville (line 1)